appblocks-hub/docs/docs/bb-cli/Commands/bb-create.md

 ### Details

-`yah create block1 --type ui-container` will create a container block, with a basic template code in the local directory and register the block.
+`bb create block1 --type ui-container` will create a container block, with a basic template code in the local directory and register the block.

 If `--type` is not passed, user will be prompted to enter the type before the operation.